ritiksingla/restaurant-app-frontend/README.md

 # Restaurant

-- Each module has it's own components, redux store and effects, services, model and guard protecting routes.
+- Each module has its components, redux store and effects, services, model, and guard protecting routes

-## Key learning to take away
+## Key learnings to take away

 - Routes
-	- Lazy loading route
-	- Guarding the route based on parameters
+	- Guarding the route based on parameters and token
 	- navigation

-- Forms
+- ngForm
-	- ngModel and ngForm data bindings
+	- ngModel and ngForm data bindings (one way and two way)
+	- form validation for browser independency displaying messages

 - Angular Redux (ngrx)
 	- Reducers, Actions, Effects
+	- may not need redux but used for learning

-- Angular http
+- Angular HTTP
 	- HttpClient and HttpRespose with singleton injected service
+	- use with operator shareReplay(1) to cache data and call API only once

 - Angular lifecycle hooks
 	- OnInit, OnChanges, OnDestroy

 - Reactive Programming (rxjs)
-	- Working with observables (multiple data push, like streams in java)
+	- Working with observables that come handy while emitting async data to all subscribers
-	- rxjs operators for streaming data, does not do anything till subscribe
+	- rxjs operators for streaming data

-- Pipes in html
+- Pipes in HTML
 	- Use pipes to pass through data at runtime rendering of DOM
 	- Custom pipes to format data

-- user registration service
+- User registration service
-	1. create user in mongodb
+	1. create a user in MongoDB
 	2. create a jwt
 	3. send jwt to angular
 	4. store jwt in angular
-	5. store jwt in angular authentication header
+	5. store jwt in the angular authentication header
 	6. decrypt jwt in nodejs
-	7. identify user
+	7. identify the user

-- ngrx/data
+- Authorization
-	- using ngrx/data for user entity only as it does not support deep cloning
+	- use HTTP interceptor (analogous to middlewares) for setting header token
+	- protect routes using guards

-	- less code for simple data entities
+- Cache the data
+	- use vanilla javascript's localStorage to store small data across the session
+	- use the redux store for synchronizing the data and subscribe to changes till the session is reloaded
+	- use shareReplay in to cache HTTP response data till refreshing

 ## Todos
 - Lazy loading routes
-- Caching the data
-- Auth
+- Angular material
+- Angular animations while routing
-- Testing in Angular
+- Testing in angular
-- Resolver with redux store?
+- Resolver with the redux store ?